EventStore/EventStore-Client-Dotnet/docs/docs/connecting/cluster.md

 - EventStore.Client.Grpc.Streams
 :::

-TODO: Add link to how to set up cluster

 ## Simple connection

 For redundancy, you can run EventStoreDB in a cluster.
 In this scenario you should specify all the nodes in your cluster when connecting.
 This allows your client to discover which node it should be speaking to at any given time.